70xH/winrepts/README.md

 > **Disclaimer**
 >
 > This is just me playing with C++ and Windows.
 Try the scripts at our own risk.
+> And I know the code is written weird and inefficient - will be modified later on.

 ## LICENSE